jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Silly me!
 I already had a `Canvas` struct and didn't need `Image`!
 Oops.
 Amazing how I can forget about my own structs in my own small project.
 Bigger projects don't stand a chance.

 HECK YEAH!
 It renders!!
 Go me!

+# 19Feb2020

+Alright!
+Let's set the sphere scene to match the book.

+And success!
+It looks amazing.

+But it's time to take a break.
+I have other priorities at work so I'll shelve this for now and save it for occasional breaks.